2020-21 Musculoskeletal Disorders Action Plan

 - Delivering requested presentations

-- Provision of advice to customers
+- Provision of advice to internal and external customers

 - Contribution to policy advice on state and national issues

 - Provision of internal advice to investigation and Enforceable Undertakings

 - Ongoing facilitation of the MSD Consultative Committee

 - Engagement with highest risk industry sector stakeholders - Agriculture, Manufacturing, Government, Transport, Construction, Health Care and Social Assistance

 - Engagement with MSD influential stakeholders through conference participation, working with universities and relationship development